Sark: Geography and geology

 The highest point on Sark is 374 ft above sea level.
 A windmill, dated 1571, is found there, the sails of which were removed during World War II.
 This high point is named Le Moulin, after the windmill.
 The location is also the highest point in the Bailiwick of Guernsey.
 Little Sark had a number of mines accessing a source of galena.
 At Port Gorey, the ruins of silver mines may be seen.
 Off the south end of Little Sark are the Venus Pool and the Adonis Pool, both natural swimming pools whose waters are refreshed at high tide.

 The whole island is extensively penetrated at sea level by natural cave formations that provide unique habitats for many marine creatures, notably sea anemones, some of which are only safely accessible at low tide.

 Sark is made up mainly of amphibolite and granite gneiss rocks, intruded by igneous magma sheets called quartz diorite.
 Recent (1990–2000) geological studies and rock age-dating by geologists from Oxford Brookes University shows that the gneisses probably formed around 620–600 million years ago during the Late Pre-Cambrian Age Cadomian Orogeny.
 The quartz diorite sheets were intruded during this Cadomian deformation and metamorphic event.

 All the Sark rocks (and those of the nearby Channel Islands of Guernsey and Alderney) formed during geological activity in the continental crust above an ancient subduction zone.
 This geological setting would have been analogous to the modern-day subduction zone of the Pacific Ocean plate colliding and subducting beneath the North and South American continental plate.

 Sark also exercises jurisdiction over the island of Brecqhou, only a few hundred feet west of Greater Sark.
 It is a private island, but it has recently been opened to some visitors.
 From 1993 Brecqhou was owned by the brothers David and Frederick Barclay, until David Barclay died in 2021 and Frederick Barclay became sole owner.
 The brothers contested Sark's control over the island.
-The candidates endorsed by their various business interests on the island failed to win any seats in the elections held in 2008 and 2010.
+The candidates endorsed by their various business interests on the island failed to win many seats in the elections held in 2008 and 2010.

 Toponymy

 Old records

 Sark is probably first mentioned in the Antonine Itinerary (Itinerarium Antonini Augusti, part II: itinerarium maritimum) 3rd – 4th century AD together with the other main Channel Islands as Sarnia, Caesarea, Barsa, Silia and Andium, but it is unclear to which it refers.
 It has been suggested that Silia referred to Sark.
-The earliest record to evoke possibly the name of Sark are the Life of Saint Samson and the Life of Saint Magloire, bishops of Dol-de-Bretagne.
+The earliest records to evoke possibly the name of Sark are the Life of Saint Samson and the Life of Saint Magloire, bishops of Dol-de-Bretagne.
 They spell it Sargia, with the neighbouring island Bissargia, all the other documents are from the 11th to the 12th century and the forms are: Serc, Serch, Sercum, Serco.